UrseAdrianDinu/parallel-distributed-algorithms/TEMA1/readme.md

-# Parallelization of a genetic algorithm
+# Parallelization of a genetic algorithm (PThreads - C)